SriLakshmi-213/AudioAura/README.md

     npm start
     ```

-## Contributing
+## 🤝 Contributing

 Feel free to open issues or submit pull requests to improve the project!
+Your contributions are welcome!

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).